Broken Arrow, Oklahoma: Broken Arrow killings

+The Broken Arrow killings took place on July 22, 2015, when five members of the Bever family were murdered in Broken Arrow, Oklahoma, United States.
+The attackers were identified as 18-year-old Robert Bever and 16-year-old Michael Bever.

-Geography and climate
+Geography

 Broken Arrow is located in the northeastern corner of Oklahoma.
 The city is part of the state's Green Country region known for its green vegetation, hills and lakes.
 Green Country is the most topographically diverse portion of the state with seven of Oklahoma's 11 eco-regions.